Five minutes with Katie Bedborough at Oxford VR

-We went head-to-head with Katie Bedborough, COO and CFO of new-kid-on-the-virtual-block, Oxford VR.
+We spent five minutes with Katie Bedborough, COO and CFO of new-kid-on-the-virtual-block, Oxford VR.

 Started in 2016, Oxford VR is a healthcare company that develops evidence-based automated psychological treatments using state-of-the-art immersive virtual reality – or VR – technology.
 In other words, they treat patients with a variety of mental health conditions – like fear of heights or psychosis – by creating virtual scenarios in which psychological difficulties occur.
 “The thing is”, says Katie, “with traditional face-to-face therapies, it just isn’t practical to take people into these situations.
 A key benefit of VR is that it allows the patient to experience situations they find troubling in a safe, controlled environment – allowing them to take the risk but without actually taking a risk.
 The critical thing is that the learning made in the virtual world transfers into the real world.”